 Bow Garden Square is a place that successfully brings together education, faith, housing and the local community.
 The scheme provides mixed-tenure homes, a brand new primary school and nursery, a sports hall/community centre and a mosque on a tight 2.4 acre site.

-Since 2015 we have been working in partnership with Poplar HARCA and the London Borough of Tower Hamlets to regenerate part of the Burdett Estate.
-Further to extensive consultation with local residents we have developed much needed new homes and a broad range of valuable community amenities.
+Further to extensive consultation with local residents, in 2015 we began working in partnership with Poplar HARCA and the London Borough of Tower Hamlets to regenerate part of the Burdett Estate.
+The vision was to provide homes and a broad range of facilities that the community really needed.

-The main part of the St Paul’s Way Foundation school is located on the ground floor of an eight storey residential building with single storey school buildings ‘cloistered’ to the rear of it, including the sports hall/community centre, a multi-use games area and playground space.
+The main part of the St Paul’s Way Foundation school is located on the ground floor of an eight storey residential building with single storey school buildings ‘cloistered’ to the rear of it, including the sports hall which doubles as a community centre outside of school hours, a multi-use games area (MUGA) and playground space.

-The playground and Multi Use Games Area cover a generous 33,938 sq ft (3,153 sq m).
+The playground and MUGA cover a generous 33,938 sq ft (3,153 sq m) and there is a new pocket park on St Paul's Way.
 The playground has been designed around a large, mature Wingnut tree that allows for a quiet space, encouraging outdoor reading and shade during the warmer months.
 A canopy connects all the school buildings creating a safe enclosure and cover from rain or sun.

 The St Paul’s Way Foundation School is part of our all-through school and children go on to become members of St Paul’s Way Trust School (a secondary school and sixth form), judged ‘Outstanding’ by Ofsted.

 The new mosque was designed in close consultation with the mosque committee.
 The popularity of the Mosque is clearly evident; the former congregation used to be around 250, it is now circa 600 and welcoming visitors from around the world.